barryclark/jekyll-now/_posts/2019-12-22-Payments-Intro.md

 * pipes are the ways of facilitating the transfer of currency between accounts and banks.
 These are called [payment][20] or settlement systems
-* meters are the facilities to keep track of what is moved where and by whom At their heart these are [double-entry ledgers][21]
+* meters are the facilities to keep track of what is moved where and by whom At their heart these are [double-entry ledgers][21] recording in which direction money moves and who owes what to whom

 There are 2 differences of the global payments system from the mental model of "barrels of liquid"

 * is that currency (the liquid) does not physically "move" down the pipes from one account/bank to the other<sup>[5](#footnote_5)</sup>
-What actually travel are messages of various [types][22] which result in the ledgers (the meters) recording new transactions and balances in other words, value in the banking world is purely virtual and electronic
+What actually travel are messages of various [types][22] which result in the ledgers (the meters) recording new transactions and balances in other words, value in the modern banking world is purely virtual and electronic
-*
+* different outer-most barrels (central banks) contain different types of liquid which do not mix Yet when currency moves across borders it is the equivalent of water turning into oil<sup>[6](#footnote_6)</sup>
+This is a "happy" corollary of modern-day "money" being electronic.
+In the olden days of gold-backed currencies, central banks would ultimately settle their balances by [gold shipments][27]

-putting everything together in one nice and complex diagram
+Back to the modern banking system putting everything together in one nice and complex diagram

 ![Banking infrastructure](../images/payments/payments-banks.png)